Knoblauchpilze/terrain/README.md

 The [Terrain](src/lib/game/terrain/Terrain.hh) class is using a lattice to combine it into a consistent value.
 It uses layered noise and various frequencies to generate coherent values (TODO).

+## Further ideas

+This [article](https://www.codeproject.com/Articles/785084/A-generic-lattice-noise-algorithm-an-evolution-of) about generalizing the use of a lattice to create noise seems pretty interesting.

 # Benchmark

 The performance values are very different based on whether we use a fully procedural generation or a periodic one.
 The periodic value allows to skip the expensive `seed` operation of the noise generator for each coordinate but doesn't allow for infinite generation of different landscape.